Syllabus and Reading list

 - Cochrane, John H., Financial Markets and the Real Economy p.
 251-257.
 This is mostly a summary of the Fama French paper.

-- Andrea Frazzini and Lasse Heje Pedersen (2011) Embedded Leverage Extends the arugment in BaB.
+- Andrea Frazzini and Lasse Heje Pedersen (2012) Embedded Leverage Extends the arugment in "Betting against beta."
 People like me objected, if people want leverage, let them buy options.
 The claim here, options also have too low expected returns.
 "Strong evidence from index options, equity options, and leveraged ETFs."

 Some high-frequency time-series forcasters::